Find Affordable College Courses

 $4,799 Average Tuition & Fees

 Our 2023 rankings named North Seattle College the best value school in Washington for allied health and medical assisting services students.
-Located in the large city of Seattle, North Seattle is a public school with a small student population.
+Located in the large city of Seattle, North Seattle is a public college with a small student population.

 $3,826 Average Tuition & Fees